adafruit/circuitpython-weekly-newsletter/assets/20240416/README.md

-## April 16, 2024 CircuitPython Newsletter Assets
+## April 16, 2024 Python on Microcontrollers Newsletter Assets

 Please preface all asset filenames for this issue with 20240416, re.
 20240416neopixel.jpg